 “In person, Gazzaley cuts a striking figure.
 He’s tall and broad-shouldered, with a healthy crop of silver hair, dark brown eyes, and a placid demeanor.
 One might call him intimidating, but there’s a keen sense of humor lurking beneath the surface, for those willing to tease it out.”

-If you’re going to add fluff to make the book a little less dry, at least come up with meaningful descriptions.
+If you’re going to add fluff to make the book a little less dry, at least come up with something meaningful.
 It was less prevalent in the early chapters, but got progressively worse as I kept reading.
 I kept asking myself, “Why is this necessary?”
 These odd chapters with terrible writing honestly dragged my score down despite starting off pretty strong.

 Unfortunately this book was a swing and a miss for me.
 There are some good ideas here and some potential that was simply executed poorly.
 I would have liked to see more focus in the chapters on video games specifically because as it stands the book is hideously mismarketed.